• Home

 0

 Over thousands of years, drinking alcohol has become embedded in human culture.
-But an increasing amount of evidence shows that even a casual relationship with alcohol can come at a cost.
+However, increasing evidence shows that even a casual relationship with alcohol can come at a cost.
 While scientists aren’t lobbying to enforce sobriety, there now appears to be a shift in their thinking: The body can be changed by booze, even without the extremes of alcoholism.
-The effects of moderate drinking — and quitting — were evaluated in a study published Monday in the Canadian Medical Association Journal.
+Moderate drinking and quitting effects were evaluated in a study published Monday in the Canadian Medical Association Journal.
 In it, scientists observed how changing drinking habits shifted the mental and physical well-being of 10,385 Chinese people, comparing those results to data from a representative survey of 31,079 Americans.

 Over the four-year study period, lifetime alcohol abstainers reported the highest level of mental well-being.
 But the people who drank and then quit — females in particular — approached the same level of mental well-being as lifetime abstainers within four years of going sober in both the Chinese and American populations.
 The study suggests that even if you’re just a casual drinker, to begin with, going sober can have profound benefits.